rudimk/FBMetro/README.md

 FBMetro is a planned series of demo apps, to show how the Facebook C# SDK can be used to write compelling Metro apps, for Windows 8.

-As of now, the app authenticates you, and pulls your name and profile pic, from Facebook.
+As of now, the app authenticates you, and pulls your name and profile pic as well as your bio and location, from Facebook.
 I will add lots of more features to the code in the next few days.

 To tinker with the code, you need a few things:
 1) A valid App ID from Facebook - head over to http://developers.facebook.com/apps to get started with that.